 Baltra Island - Santa Cruz Island Onto the archipelago

-In the morning, you will fly from Quito or Guayaquil (on the Ecuadorian mainland) to Baltra Island, in the heart of the Galapagos archipelago and the main point of entrance to this natural paradise.
+Fly from Quito or Guayaquil to Baltra Island, in the heart of the Galapagos archipelago and the main point of entrance to this natural paradise.
 Upon your arrival at the airport, you will need to pay the national park entry fee, which goes to protecting both the Galapagos National Park and Marine Reserve.
 A member of the ship's crew will welcome you and accompany you to your yacht: the M/C Millennium.
-We will then visit the Highlands of Santa Cruz Island, where the lush landscape is a welcome contrast to the arid scenery of the smaller, lower islands.
-On the way, we will cross through different vegetation zones – from the dry lower region full of cactuses, to the scalesia woods in the Highlands.
+After Baltra Island, we will then visit the Highlands of Santa Cruz Island, where the lush landscape is a welcome contrast to the arid scenery of the smaller, lower islands.
+On the way, we will cross through different vegetation zones – from the dry lower region full of cactuses to the scalesia woods in the Highlands.
 There one can find two small agricultural communities that grow the famous organic Galapagos coffee.
-While in the Highlands you will have the option of visiting one of two tortoise breeding centers: El Chato or Rancho Las Primicias.
+While in the Highlands of Baltra Island you will have the option of visiting one of two tortoise breeding centers: El Chato or Rancho Las Primicias.
 At either site, approaching these enormous and slow-moving reptiles is always an inspiring adventure.
 The El Chato tortoise reserve was founded in 1964 to allow visitors observe the island’s huge Galapagos turtles and White herons in their natural habitat.
 You will also be able to walk through nearby underground lava tunnels formed during volcanic eruptions.
 As the outside of the lava hardened, the inside continued to flow to the ocean, creating these tunnels.
 Alternatively, Rancho Primicias is a great place to see about ten to fifteen Galapagos giant tortoises in the wild

 Isabela Island: Puerto Villamil – Tintoreras – Wetlands – Tortoise Breeding Center – Wall of Tears

-This morning will take us to the largest landmass in the Galapagos archipelago: Isabela Island.
+Isabela Island is one of the largest landmass in the Galapagos archipelago.
 With a surface of 1,770 sq. miles (4,588 sq. km.), the island constitutes more than the half of the land area of the entire Galapagos archipelago – which is why it has the most visitor points in the islands.
-Five volcanoes are found on Isabela, including the archipelago’s highest: Wolf Volcano, reaching 1,707 m (5,600 ft.).
-In addition, Isabela is the only island in the Galapagos that is actually crossed by the Equator.
+Five volcanoes are found on Isabela Island, including the archipelago’s highest: Wolf Volcano, reaching 1,707 m (5,600 ft.).
+In addition, Isabela Island is the only island in the Galapagos that is actually crossed by the Equator.
 Today we will visit Puerto Villamil, on Isabela Island.
 The inhabitants of this town, located on the southeastern edge of the island, make a living off of agriculture and fishing, but tourism is also growing here.
 The town, which is small enough to explore in an hour, is a nice place for snorkeling or just hanging out on the beach.
 In fact, this is the only town in the islands with a beachfront.
 The harbor is frequently full of sailboats as Puerto Villamil (the westernmost town in the Galapagos Islands) is a popular stop for private yachts making their way to the Marquesas Islands.
-On the southwestern edge of town, a boardwalk has been built that leads through mangrove environments and passes along saltwater lagoons.
+On the southwestern edge of Isabela Island, a boardwalk has been built that leads through mangrove environments and passes along saltwater lagoons.
 From it, you will be able to see flamingoes, common stilts, whimbrels and Bahama pintails.
 On the northern edge of town is a series of islets; one of them is known as “Las Tintoreras,” where a colony of Whitetip reef sharks can be seen resting in the lava channel.
 After visiting that site, we will hike through the Los Humedales wetlands of the island to a breeding station for giant tortoises.
 At the breeding station you can get up close and personal to some of the giant tortoise species from Isabela Island.
 This full day of activities will be completed by a visit to the “Wall of Tears,” one of the most touching human-built monuments in the Galapagos.

 Isabela Island: Moreno Point // Fernandina Island: Punta Mangle